 Wendy Torrance is running for her life with her son, Danny; fleeing in terror as her husband, Jack, goes on an erratic, murderous rampage in the abandoned Overlook Hotel.

-Jack is smashing down the front door of the hotel suite with an axe, so Wendy runs to her closest escape, the bathroom, dragging Danny with her.
+Jack is smashing down the front door of the hotel suite with an axe.
+Wendy runs to her closest escape, the bathroom, dragging Danny with her.
 She turns the deadbolt behind her and even latches the hotel-style security chain.
-It’s not clear how Jack got out of the storeroom; it’s not even clear where the axe came from, but maybe he found the axe and used it to break the latch and escape.
+It’s not clear how Jack got out of the storeroom.
+It’s not even clear where the axe came from, but maybe he found it and escaped by breaking the latch.

-As Wendy looks around the bathroom, she sees a squat double hung window above the toilet – big enough for Danny to quickly slip out, but too narrow for her.
+As Wendy looks around the bathroom, she sees a squat double hung window above the toilet.
+The window is big enough for Danny to quickly slip out, but too narrow for her.
 She tries once, then twice, then stops, as the front door gives way to Jack’s axe.

 “Wendy,” Jack screams, as he enters the suite, “I’m home!”